jbbjr/Marathon-Weather-Analysis-and-Performance-Prediction/README.md

 <br/><br/>

 # Hypothesis
 From my marathoning / running experience, I've expereciend a wide range of weather conditions.
 Furthermore, I'm under the belief that there's likely an optimal range of temperatures to run a race in.
 To explore this idea, look at the two graphs below.
-The graphs below display a distribution of finishing times from the Boston and Fort Smith Marathon, respectively.
+These graphs display a distribution of finishing times from the Boston and Fort Smith Marathon, respectively.
 In the legend, you'll see the year and average temperature at for the race.

 | <img src="https://github.com/jbblancojr/Marathon-Weather-Analysis-and-Performance-Prediction/raw/main/images/output.png" alt="Image 1" style="max-width: 100%;"> | <img src="https://github.com/jbblancojr/Marathon-Weather-Analysis-and-Performance-Prediction/raw/main/images/output2.png" alt="Image 2" style="max-width: 100%;"> |
 | :---: | :---: |